gainskills/Kex-Zh-Blog/content/post/2016-01-28-snmp-simulator-installation-guide.md

 ---
 **About SNMP Simulator**

-The SNMP Simulator software is intended for testing SNMP Managers against a large number of SNMP Agents that represent a potentially very large network populated with different kinds of SNMP-capable devices.
+The the SNMP Simulator software is intended for testing SNMP Managers against a large number of SNMP Agents that represent a potentially very large network populated with different kinds of SNMP-capable devices.

 Refers to its [project page](https://github.com/etingof/snmpsim) for more info.

 Why?

-With SNMP simulator you can simulate a device by the output of SNMPwalk without consider MIB files.
+With SNMP simulator you can simulate a device by the output of SNMPwalk without considering MIB files.

 This article is about how to install SNMP Simulator.